 ECF

 External Consent Framework.
-An agent that is responsible for inquiring a data owner about consent.
+An agent that is responsible for inquiring a data owner about consent for client access to data.

 Data Model

-The service is intended for use with a tree-like logical taxonomy to represent the vehicle data.
-An illustrative example of such a tree structure is shown in Figure 1.
+The service is designed to use with a tree-like logical taxonomy to represent the vehicle data.
+An illustrative example of such a tree structure is shown in Figure 2.
 While it is meant to support conforming taxonomies it was created principally with the Vehicle Signal Specification (VSS) in mind.
 For more details, see the VSS documentation.

 example-vss-tree